Why It Matters

 - Better understand SARS-CoV-2 and other new, existing, and novel infections and how they contribute to the onset of sepsis;

 - Innovate and deliver tools for better sepsis outcomes.

 COVID-19 causes many cases of viral sepsis; many COVID survivors are sepsis survivors.
-And both COVID and sepsis have a disproportionate impact on medically underserved communities.
+And both COVID and sepsis have a disproportionate impact on communities that have historically lacked access to quality healthcare.
 For all these reasons, it’s critical to create the essential foundation for a data-driven approach to sepsis prevention, diagnosis, treatment, and care.